docwhat/website/src/posts/2009-12-03-macbook-pro-dual-graphics/index.md

 [dual graphics processors](http://www.nvidia.com/object/product_geforce_9400m_g_us.html)
 for a couple months and I had the slower GPU enabled the whole time.

-Apparently, you need to go into "System Preferences" -&gt; "Energy Saver" and turn on "Graphics" -&gt; "Higher Performance"[^1].
+Apparently, you need to go into "System Preferences" -> "Energy Saver" and turn on "Graphics" -> "Higher Performance"[^1].

 I am annoyed, because I thought the problems with [Sims 3](http://www.thesims3.com/game/thesims3) was because it was